Christmas in Oaxaca Tour

 A deposit of $750.00 is required along with your registration form.
 Final payment is due 120 days before departure.
 Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
 Prior to the trip, we will send links to various websites of pertinent interest.
 Click here to download the Registration Form.

 Cancellations received in writing at least 120 days before departure will receive a refund less a $450 per person administrative fee.
 Cancellations received less than 120 days before the departure date will not receive a refund.
 If for any reason you are unable to complete the trip, Far Horizons will not reimburse any fees.
 Upon registering for the tour, the purchase of travel protection with both trip cancellation and emergency evacuation is strongly advised.
 Insurance recommended by Far Horizons can be reviewed by clicking HERE.

 International flights are not included in the cost of the trip; we will be designating a group flight schedule.
 If you do not fly on the group flight, you are responsible for all flight arrangements and transportation (including airport transfers) to join the group.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.
 If you issue your own international flight, please send the complete schedule as soon as you have it

-The private tours of archaeological sites and talks by specialists are scheduled in advance and include a donation to each.
+The private tours and talks by specialists are scheduled in advance and include a donation to each.
 Scholars are excited about showing their work to interested enthusiasts.
 However, please be aware that there may be times when the director or a member of the staff may not be available when our groups arrive due to unforeseen commitments.

 Note about Travel in Oaxaca